Skip to content

 Many technical skills go into doing a voice-over, such as breathing, pronunciation, articulation, and delivery.
 Working with a voice-acting coach will help with all that.

-Eventually, you must showcase your voice talent to potential clients, casting directors, and industry leaders.
+Eventually, you must showcase your unique voice to a casting director, potential clients, and industry leaders.
 That’s why recording a voice-over demo is an unavoidable step in becoming a voice actor.

-Don’t allow the idea to intimidate you – a few lines and dialogue you perform in different voices are enough for a demo reel.
+Don’t allow the idea to intimidate you – a few lines and dialogue you perform in different voices are enough for a demo tape.

-Most voice-over artists have two demos – one showing their commercial skills and another introducing their character work.
+Most voice artists have two demos – one showing their commercial skills and another introducing their character work.

 4) Create A Portfolio

 I like to think of voice actors as sound engineers for hire.
-However, creating sound effects in a quiet room is only half the job, and you’ll learn that during your research into how to become a voice actor:
+However, creating sound effects in a quiet room is only half the job, and you’ll learn that during your research into how to become a voice-over artist;

 How will your dream casting or voice director get to hear your best vocal performance?
 Will you book enough commercial work regardless of the type of voice you produce?

 You’ll be closer to achieving that if you build a professional online portfolio that showcases your abilities.
-Many newbie voice actors launch personal websites that contain their demo reels and help them gain an online presence.
+Many newbie voice actors launch personal websites with their contact information and demo reels to gain an online presence.

-Doing the same is good advice – building a portfolio where your voice demo is a centerpiece will only help you establish yourself as a professional in the field.
+Doing the same is good advice – building a portfolio on your own website with your voice demo as a centerpiece will only help you establish yourself as a professional in the field.

 5) Audition For Roles